 MARCELINO 27

 I like your plan to found the Society of Mary, Courveille, a tree with many branches so as to spread the faith in mission lands.
-But I think one very important is missing, teaching here in France.
+But I think one very important part is missing, teaching here in France.

 COURVEILLE 25